 Many items may not contain peanuts but may be produced in a facility where peanuts are processed or used as an ingredient.
 As a result, cross-contact with peanuts may occur.
 Many snack foods may be produced in a facility where many different types of snack foods or many different varieties of a product (for example, cereal bars) are produced.
 Some of the varieties of that product may include peanuts or peanut butter.
-A product that is labeled as being produced in a facility with peanuts should not be consumed by an individual with a peanut allergy.
+A product that is labeled with an advisory statement stating it was produced in a facility with peanuts should not be consumed by an individual with a peanut allergy.